China–Somalia relations: 2020s

-Human rights
+As a result, in April 2025, Somalia implemented a ban on the entry and transit of all Taiwanese passport holders, a move widely interpreted as aligning with the People's Republic of China's (PRC) foreign policy objectives.
+The decision, which took effect on 30 April, was communicated to Taiwan's Ministry of Foreign Affairs by Somalia's civil aviation authority and immediately drew protest from Taipei, which accused Beijing of pressuring Mogadishu.
+Somalia justified the policy by invoking United Nations General Assembly Resolution 2758 (1971), affirming the PRC as the sole legitimate representative of China, and reiterated its adherence to the "One China" principle.
+China welcomed the decision, with its Ministry of Foreign Affairs stating it "highly appreciates" Somalia's stance and reaffirming support for Mogadishu's claim over Somaliland.

+Political relations

+Somalia follows the one China principle.
+It recognizes the People's Republic of China as the sole government of China and Taiwan as an integral part of China's territory, and supports all efforts by the PRC to "achieve national reunification".
+It also considers Hong Kong, Xinjiang and Tibet to be China's internal affairs.

-In July 2019, UN ambassadors of 37 countries, including Somalia, have signed a joint letter to the UNHRC defending China's treatment of Uyghurs and other Muslim minority groups in the Xinjiang region.
+In July 2019, UN ambassadors of 37 countries, including Somalia, signed a joint letter to the United Nations Human Rights Council defending China's persecution of Uyghurs.
+Somalia was one of 16 countries that defended China in 2019 but did not do so in 2020.
 In June 2020, Somalia was one of 53 countries that backed the Hong Kong national security law at the United Nations.

 Agreements

 In July 2007, the Chinese state-owned oil company CNOOC also signed an oil exploration agreement with the Somali government over the north-central Mudug province, situated in the autonomous Puntland region.

 In September 2013, both governments signed an official cooperation agreement in Mogadishu as part of a five-year national recovery plan in Somalia.
 The pact will see the Chinese authorities reconstruct several major infrastructural landmarks in the Somali capital and elsewhere, including the National Theatre, a hospital, and the Mogadishu Stadium, as well as the road between Galkayo and Burao in northern Somalia.
 Additionally, Chinese ambassador Liu Guangyoun indicated that China would re-open its embassy in Mogadishu on land that had been donated for the purpose by the Somali government.

 In April 2015, Foreign Minister of Somalia Abdisalam Omer met in Mogadishu with Ambassador of China to Somalia Wei Hongtian to discuss ties between both nations.
 The meeting concluded with a signed bilateral agreement, which strengthens diplomatic relations and collaboration.
 As part of the treaty's stipulations, $13 million in Chinese funds will be earmarked for reconstruction and development initiatives in the economy, health, education and infrastructure sectors in Somalia.
 According to Ambassador Wei, the Chinese authorities are slated to continue their support for the Somali government's stabilizations efforts.
 Omer in turn commended the Chinese government for its sustained cooperation.